MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/admin-km-agent.md

 1. In the **New knowledge creation rules** dialog, enter a rule name, condition name, and then add your conditions.
 1. Close the **New knowledge creation rules** dialog and select **Save** on the **Customer Knowledge Management Agent** settings page.

-## How do I control which case attributes are used to create knowledge articles in real-time
+### Control which case attributes are used to create knowledge articles in real-time

 Customer knowledge management agent uses Case Title, Case Description, Product, Subject, Email Content, Conversation Summary, and Case Notes.
 You can remap all except Email Content and Conversation summaries to your own record types and data fields.